 - Engagement with students through the career management system, including but not limited to: resume books, profile searches and messaging

 - Posting degree-related and career-related opportunities through the career management system

-Established guidelines for all employer recruiting activities permitted by Career and Professional Development Services ensure the quality of services offered and limit the risk to Arizona State University students, alumni, and other users.
+Established guidelines for all employer recruiting activities permitted by Career Services ensure the quality of services offered and limit the risk to Arizona State University students, alumni, and other users.
 To participate in employer recruiting activities, employers must meet the following basic terms: